Course Dates: This course is closed

 Call 1-800-391-8629 (Outside the US: +1-301-528-2676) or email us at: email@example.com

-Harvard Negotiation Institute (HNI) programs are led by a distinguished team of educators, authors, thought leaders, and practitioners.
-Acknowledged experts in their fields, HNI faculty draw on the latest thinking and research to deliver practical techniques and real-world strategies for effectively conducting personal and professional negotiations.
+PON’s mediation programs at are led by a distinguished team of educators, authors, thought leaders, and practitioners.
+Acknowledged experts in their fields, our faculty draw on the latest thinking and research to deliver practical techniques and real-world strategies for effectively conducting personal and professional negotiations.

 Rachel Viscomi is an Assistant Clinical Professor at Harvard Law School and the Director of the Harvard Negotiation and Mediation Clinical Program (HNMCP).
 She also runs the Harvard Dispute Systems Design Clinic, training law students to become problem-solving lawyers who help clients rethink the way they manage conflict within their organizations.